garciaml/Autism-3D-CNN-brain-sMRI/README.md

 1- Consider to stucture your data following the BIDS organization (https://bids.neuroimaging.io/).
 Your participants.tsv file should contain:
 - a column called *participant_id* corresponding to the subject id (the same as the folder names in the BIDS dataset: sub-<participant_id>).
-- a column called *label* corresponding to the binary target variable
+- a column called *label* corresponding to the binary target variable (here: 0=no diagnosis, 1=Autism)
 - a column called *dataset* corresponding to where (training, validation, testing set) each participant data will be used: the code supports the three modalities *train*, *val*, *test*.